Harp Township, DeWitt County, Illinois: History

 April 21, 1834, Gabriel Watt, entered N.E 1/4, S.E 1/4, Section 24, 40 Acres.

 January 3, 1835, J. Pue, entered S 1/2, S.E.
 1/4, Section 36, 80 acres.

 One of the earliest camp-meeting grounds was on section 25 where Winding Clark held services in 1835.
 Families came from miles around to enjoy the village of cabins erected here.
 A platform constructed for the preachers and benches arranged of partially hewn logs helped to offer good cheer and spiritual inspiration.
 Reverend John St. Clair was present during this time.

 Jefferson Cross became the first justice of the peace elected to office in the township and Solomon Despain who located in Waynesville in 1830 before locating in Harp Township in 1837 became the first blacksmith to set up shop.
 Despain was also a Baptist preacher.
 Despain built his smithy on land owned by William Garrison Wright who had married Tyre Harp's daughter Leah in 1834.
 A second smithy would later be built near Wilson's mill in 1860 by a man named Leonard.

 The first road in the township led from Clinton, IL to Marion and was cut by Hugh L. Davenport.
 By this time the U.S. mail delivered to Clinton where township residents would commute, which was preferable to the longer trip to Bloomington, Illinois to the north.
 The Gilman branch of the Illinois Central Railroad passes through the township from east to west, entering on section 24, and leaving on section 30.
 Much litigation surrounded the railroad from people refusing to honor bonds because of non-compliance by the railroad company, one such matter brought by Thomas Snell on section 20 leading to the construction of a switch in the winter of 1882.

 Township veterans served in the Mexican War and in the Black Hawk War.
 William Harp, Charles Harp, Calvin Paine, Isaac M'Cuddy, David Beebe, Isaac Strain and Joshua Jackson all served in the Mexican War and William Garrison Wright served in the Black Hawk War.

 Geography

-According to the 2010 census, the township has a total area of 34.76 sqmi, of which 31.19 sqmi (or 89.75%) is land and 3.57 sqmi (or 10.25%) is water.
-This township includes part of Clinton Lake and Clinton Nuclear Generating Station.
+According to the 2021 census gazetteer files, Harp Township has a total area of 34.76 sqmi, of which 31.19 sqmi (or 89.73%) is land and 3.57 sqmi (or 10.27%) is water.
+Harp Township includes part of Clinton Lake and Clinton Nuclear Generating Station.
 The North Fork of Salt Creek and Illinois Route 54 pass through the township as well.